Set Up Backups & Monitoring

 Restore a single managed service

-If you only need to restore one specific service (e.g. a PostgreSQL database that was corrupted), use restore-service:
+If you only need to restore one specific service (e.g. a PostgreSQL database that was corrupted), use services restore targeting that service's ID:

 --backup-id YOUR_BACKUP_UUID \